 Called "possibly the most underrated little university west of the Mississippi," by television news anchor Dan Rather, Sul Ross State University boasts a combination of small class sizes, an appreciation of both the fine arts and sciences, and popular professional programs in relaxed and friendly west Texas surroundings.

-In 2010, Sul Ross celebrated its 90th anniversary.
 Since its inception, the university has served as the cultural and educational center for the mountainous Big Bend region.
 Sul Ross is the primary institution of higher education in a 19-county region of west Texas that includes two-thirds of the Texas-Mexico border, and is the only public university between San Antonio and El Paso.

 The university's name honors Lawrence Sullivan "Sul" Ross, the son of a pioneer family, renowned Texas Ranger, Civil War general, Governor of Texas and, later, President of Texas A&M University.
 Founded as a teacher college, Sul Ross continues to offer teacher education as one of its most popular programs.
 Other programs in high demand are business, criminal justice, earth sciences and agricultural and natural resource sciences.